 Surface Pro 4 is the latest and most advanced member of Microsoft’s Surface Pro family.
 But despite the fact that Microsoft puts huge efforts in making the device as stable as possible, the Surface Pro 4, just like every other tablet or PC powered by Windows 10 has its share of issues.

 One of the issues that has been bothering users ever since the Surface Pro 4’s release is the problem with waking up from sleep.
-Namely, a big number of users constantly report this problem, as it transforms into one of the most wide-spread problems of the device.
+Namely, a big number of users constantly report this problem, as it transforms into one of the most widespread problems of the device.
 However, there is a way to fix this issue, and today we’ll show you how to do it.

 What to do if Surface Pro 4 doesn’t wake up from sleep